Economic Freedom Fighters: Support base and prominent members

+Polling in 2013, 2019, and 2024 found that he party's supporters are younger than average, predominantly male, urban based, and overwhelmingly black.

-According to a November 2013 Ipsos survey, the party's supporters are younger than average, with 49% being younger than 24, overwhelmingly black (99%) and mostly male, with women representing only 33% of the support base.
+A November 2013 Ipsos survey found that 49% of EFF supporters were younger than 24, overwhelmingly black (99%) with Sepedi speakers being the largest language group, and mostly male, with women only 33% of the support base.
 A disproportionate number of supporters live in Malema's home province of Limpopo (28%), while only 1% live in KwaZulu-Natal, a more populous province.
-A 2018 survey conducted by social research company Citizen Surveys found that around 70% of EFF supporters were between the ages of 18 and 34, overwhelmingly black (97%), mostly based in major metropolitan cities (48%), predominantly male (62%) with 43% of their support base located in Gauteng Province.
+A 2018 survey conducted by social research company Citizen Surveys found that around 70% of EFF supporters were between the ages of 18 and 34, overwhelmingly black (97%), mostly based in major metropolitan cities (48%), and predominantly male (62%), with 43% of the support base in Gauteng Province.
 The party was expected to make an impact in the 2014 general election, taking between 4 per cent and 8 per cent of the national vote.
 This was potentially enough for the party to hold the balance of power in provinces where the governing African National Congress was in danger of losing its absolute majority.
 The ANC retained its absolute majority whilst the EFF got 6.35% of the vote in the 2014 election.
+Polling and analysis in 2024 found that 61% of EFF supporters were 39 years old or younger, 56% were unemployed, 65% resided in urban areas, 51.6% were male, and 97% black with isiXhosa speakers being the largest language group.

+Notable members

-High-profile members of the Central Command Team include Fana Mokoena and former member Mbuyiseni Ndlozi (National Spokesperson) who resigned in February 2025.Controversial businessman Kenny Kunene joined the Central Command Team in July 2013 before resigning from the Central Command Team on 20 August 2013 and from the organisation on 26 August 2013.
-On 4 November 2013, it was announced that Dali Mpofu had left the African National Congress (ANC) after 33 years of membership and joined the EFF.
+High-profile members of the Central Command Team include Fana Mokoena and former member Mbuyiseni Ndlozi (National Spokesperson) who resigned in February 2025.
+Controversial businessman Kenny Kunene joined the Central Command Team in July 2013 before resigning from the Central Command Team on 20 August and from the organisation on 26 August.
+On 4 November, it was announced that Dali Mpofu had left the African National Congress (ANC) after 33 years of membership and joined the EFF.
 In December 2023, former ANC member and Areta leader Carl Niehaus joined the EFF.
-On 19 August 2024 EFF leader Julius Malema announced to the party supporters in Soweto that Sinawo Tambo will be replacing former deputy and member of parliament Floyd Shivambu in parliament.
+On 19 August 2024 Malema announced to the party supporters in Soweto that Sinawo Tambo would replace former deputy and member of parliament Floyd Shivambu in parliament.